daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

 ### Root-Mean-Square (RMS)

 We will use [RMS] to proxy the de facto time-domain signal [energy] calculation.
-Generally, they're trying to measure different spins of the same thing, the $L^2$ or [euclidean norm].
+They measure different spins of the same thing, the $L^2$ or [euclidean norm].

-In order to see how RMS changes over time we can apply a framed version of the calculation yielding a new signal which shows how the RMS of our signal changes over time.
+In order to see how RMS changes over time we can apply a framed version of the calculation yielding a new signal which captures how the RMS of our signal changes over time.

-When I say "framed" I mean that we're considering $n$ audio samples in a single calculation, storing the result, shifting or hopping over by
+When I say "framed" I mean we're considering $n$ audio samples in a single calculation, storing the result, shifting or hopping over by
 $m$ samples, and then repeating the process until we traverse the entire signal.